 Printful logo

-Printful is a full-service print-on-demand dropshipper that allows you to sell branded, custom-designed merchandise to anyone in the world.
+Printful is a full-service print-on-demand dropshipper that lets you sell custom-branded merchandise worldwide.

 Printful home page

-When you have a Printful account, you can add your logo to hundreds of products.
+With a Printful account, you can add your branding to hundreds of products.

 • Shopify